 - Basics and Work Attire: Work clothes include khakis, dress pants, pencil skirts, button-up blouses.
 These clothes don’t go out of style, so invest in quality pieces and they will last much longer.
-This also applies for nice bootcut jeans.
+This also applies when shopping for the best indian clothes.

 - Classic Accessories: Have you ever seen a designer bag or Tiffany’s necklace go out of style?

 Spend less on:

 - Trends: Some people may differ with me on this, but I don’t like to spend a lot of money on trends that may go out of style next season.
-Think colored jeans, rompers, feather hair thingys (never got into that one).
+Think colored jeans, rompers, feather hair things (never got into that one).
 If you want to spend your money in something you will keep using, see these body shapewear options.

 - Trendy Accessories: Same as above.
-Bubble necklaces, hats, sunglasses, tote bags, costume jewelry — I don’t like to spend a lot of money on these things and you can normally find them affordable at places like Forever 21, H&M, Etsy or online boutiques.
+Bubble necklaces, hats, sunglasses from brille online, tote bags, costume jewelry — I don’t like to spend a lot of money on these things and you can normally find them affordable at places like Forever 21, H&M, Etsy or online boutiques.